ViktoriiaRomanova/classification-ImageNet/README.md

 [^2]: This list is not include flake8 libraries.
 This checks was only made to keep code style and not mandatory.

-[^3]: For distributive training on GPU and torch 1.9.1+cu111 use backend: "gloo", as "nccl" is not working properly.
+[^3]: :warning: For distributive training on GPU and torch 1.9.1+cu111 use backend: "gloo", as "nccl" is not working properly. :warning:

 ## Overview
   Project contains VGG19 and VGG16 architecture with opportunity to choose amount of classes (max ==1000).
 Also it has simple dataset analysis and filtration gray pictures.

-  Submitted model weights (ten classes) trained on ImageNet for [VGG19 architecture](https://arxiv.org/abs/1409.1556).
+  Model (ten classes)  weights in published release was trained on ImageNet dataset for [VGG19 architecture](https://arxiv.org/abs/1409.1556).

-  In addition project contains different flake configurations for [python files](setup.cfg) and [Jupyter Notebooks](tox.ini).
+  *Additional info:  project contains different flake configurations for [python files](setup.cfg) and [Jupyter Notebooks](tox.ini).*

 ## Results

-Validation metrics:
+Metrics on validation dataset:
-- Accuracy (f1-score 'micro'):  91%.
+- Accuracy(f1-score 'micro'):  91%,
-- F1-score('macro'): 91%
+- F1-score('macro'): 91%.

+Short train notes:
-Train took 60 epoch, start learning rate set to 0.01.
-Optimizer SGD with momentum 0.9 showed better results than Adam.
+  - Train took 60 epoch,
+  - Start learning rate set to 0.01,
+  - Optimizer SGD with momentum 0.9 showed better results than Adam.

   Other training parameters could be found [here](ColabWorkflow/trainVGGModel.ipynb).

 **Visualisation on random 16 pictures from validation dataset shows how sure model in the answers**